wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h.md

 [IoTHubMessage_SetContentEncodingSystemProperty](./iothub-message-h/iothubmessage-setcontentencodingsystemproperty.md)            | Sets the content-encoding of the message payload, as per supported values on RFC 2616.
 [IoTHubMessage_GetContentEncodingSystemProperty](./iothub-message-h/iothubmessage-getcontentencodingsystemproperty.md)            | Returns the content-encoding of the message payload, if defined.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.
 [IoTHubMessage_Properties](./iothub-message-h/iothubmessage-properties.md)            | Gets a handle to the message's properties map.
 Note that when sending messages via the HTTP transport, the key names in the map must not contain spaces.
-[IoTHubMessage_SetProperty](./iothub-message-h/iothubmessage-setproperty.md)            | Sets a property on a Iothub Message.
+[IoTHubMessage_SetProperty](./iothub-message-h/iothubmessage-setproperty.md)            | Sets a property on a IoT Hub message.
-[IoTHubMessage_GetProperty](./iothub-message-h/iothubmessage-getproperty.md)            | Gets a IotHub Message's properties item.
+[IoTHubMessage_GetProperty](./iothub-message-h/iothubmessage-getproperty.md)            | Gets a IoT Hub message's properties item.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.
-[IoTHubMessage_GetMessageId](./iothub-message-h/iothubmessage-getmessageid.md)            | Gets the MessageId from the IOTHUB_MESSAGE_HANDLE.
+[IoTHubMessage_GetMessageId](./iothub-message-h/iothubmessage-getmessageid.md)            | Gets the messageId from the IOTHUB_MESSAGE_HANDLE.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.
-[IoTHubMessage_SetMessageId](./iothub-message-h/iothubmessage-setmessageid.md)            | Sets the MessageId for the IOTHUB_MESSAGE_HANDLE.
+[IoTHubMessage_SetMessageId](./iothub-message-h/iothubmessage-setmessageid.md)            | Sets the messageId for the IOTHUB_MESSAGE_HANDLE.
 [IoTHubMessage_GetCorrelationId](./iothub-message-h/iothubmessage-getcorrelationid.md)            | Gets the CorrelationId from the IOTHUB_MESSAGE_HANDLE.
 No new memory is allocated, the caller is not responsible for freeing the memory.
 The memory is valid until IoTHubMessage_Destroy is called on the message.
 [IoTHubMessage_SetCorrelationId](./iothub-message-h/iothubmessage-setcorrelationid.md)            | Sets the CorrelationId for the IOTHUB_MESSAGE_HANDLE.
 [IoTHubMessage_GetDiagnosticPropertyData](./iothub-message-h/iothubmessage-getdiagnosticpropertydata.md)            | Gets the DiagnosticData from the IOTHUB_MESSAGE_HANDLE.
 CAUTION: SDK user should not call it directly, it is for internal use only.